The Bias Machine: How AI Hiring Tools Discriminate and What We Can Do About It

 Humans have always discriminated.
 A racist hiring manager might reject a few hundred candidates over a career.
 At least with AI, you can audit it.
 You can measure it.
 You can—theoretically—fix it.
 That's the pro-AI argument, and it's not crazy.

-"You're going to torpedo your own industry because some academic found bias in a lab experiment?"
-He was genuinely angry.
-"You know what's biased?
-Karen from HR who went to Michigan and only hires people who went to Michigan.
+The industry makes this case aggressively: "You know what's biased?
+The HR recruiter who went to Michigan and only hires people who went to Michigan.
 At least an algorithm doesn't care where you went to college."

-I pointed out that algorithms absolutely do care where you went to college, because they're trained on data from people like Karen.
+Except algorithms absolutely do care where you went to college, because they're trained on data from those same biased recruiters.

 "Then we fix the training data.
 We iterate.
 That's what engineering is."
-He ordered another bourbon.
-"You're telling me the solution to bias is... going back to gut feelings and networking?
-The system that gave us country clubs and old boys' networks?"
+The counter-argument: going back to gut feelings and networking—the system that gave us country clubs and old boys' networks—isn't better.

-But here's where I part ways with Marcus: scale.
+But here's where I part ways with the industry consensus: scale.
 A biased hiring manager affects hundreds of people.
 A biased algorithm affects millions.
 And it does it while wearing the disguise of objectivity.
-People trust machines in ways they don't trust Karen from HR.
-That trust is a kind of violence when the machine is just Karen's prejudices encoded in math.
+People trust machines in ways they don't trust human recruiters.
+That trust is a kind of violence when the machine is just human prejudices encoded in math.

 What I've Seen From the Inside